Host and hostess clubs: Japan

 There are a few types of hostess club-type establishments in Japan with the majority falling into one of two categories: kyabakura (キャバクラ), a portmanteau of kyabarē (キャバレー), or the more exclusive kurabu (クラブ).
 Kyabakura hostesses are known as kyabajō (キャバ嬢) (cabaret girl), and many use professional names, called "genji names" (源氏名, genji-na).
 They light cigarettes, provide beverages, offer flirtatious conversation, and sing karaoke.
 The clubs also often employ a female bartender usually well-trained in mixology, and who may also be the manager or mamasan.

 Hostesses often drink with customers each night, and alcohol-related behavior problems are fairly common.
 Most bars use a commission system by which hostesses receive a percentage of sales.

-Businesses may pay for tabs as company expenses with the aim of promoting trust among male co-workers or clients.
+Businesses may pay for tabs as company expenses to promote trust among male co-workers or clients.
 At one establishment, about 90% of all tabs were reportedly paid for by companies.

 Patrons are generally greeted at the door and seated as far away from other customers as possible.
 In some instances, a customer can choose with whom he spends time, but most often that is decided by the house.
-In either case, the hostess will leave after a certain amount of time or number of drinks.
+In either case, the hostess will leave after a set amount of time or a set number of drinks.

 Hostess clubs have a "no touching" policy, and patrons who try to initiate private or sexual conversation are removed.
 A red-light district version of the host/hostess club exists, called seku-kyabakura or ichya-kyabakura, where patrons are permitted to touch their host/hostess above the waist and engage in sexual conversation topics or kissing.
 Normal hostess clubs are classified as food and entertainment establishments and regulated by the Businesses Affecting Public Morals Regulation Act, prohibiting any form of sexual contact between employees and customers.
 Hostess clubs also need a permit to allow dancing.
 Clubs are inspected often by the Public Safety Commission.
-Any club found violating its permitted activities can have its business license suspended.
+Any club found to be violating its permitted activities may have its business license suspended.

 Hostessing is a popular employment option among young foreign women in Japan.
 Most visa types do not allow this type of work, as hostessing falls under the category of (風俗, fūzoku), so many choose to work illegally.
 The clubs sometimes take advantage of the women's precarious legal situation.
 The industry and its dangers were highlighted in 1992 when Carita Ridgway, an Australian hostess, was drugged and killed after a paid date, and in 2000 when Lucie Blackman, a British hostess, was abducted, raped and murdered, allegedly by the same customer, serial killer Joji Obara.
 The government promised to crack down on illegal employment of foreigners in hostess bars, but an undercover operation in 2006 found that several hostess bars were willing to employ a foreign woman illegally.

 In December 2009, the Kyabakura Union was formed to represent hostess bar workers.

+One of the highest-earning hostesses is Hoshino Kurumi at Club Lalah in Roppongi, Tokyo.